});

 • Sales forecasting

-• Document generation and summarisation
+• Document creation and summarisation

 • Invoice processing